belovetech/Log2Base2/algorithms/graphTraversal/BFS/README.md

 # BFS

-Breadth First Search graph traversal
+Breadth First Search graph traversal - it used Queue data structure to ensure that no node is visited more than once.